Robotic-Neck/robotic_neck_micro_ros/README.md

 - Limit switches
 - Buck converter
 - IMU

 To make the connection you can be guided by the [Electrical schematic](#Electrical-schematic) according to the details described in [Low level diagram of the electronic system](#Low-level-diagram-of-the-electronic-system).
 Make sure everything is connected correctly.

-It will be necessary to use a suitable power supply, in this case the power supply allows us to adjust the voltage to 12V and with a maximum of 3 A.
+It will be necessary to use a suitable power supply for the motors, in this case the power supply allows us to adjust the voltage to 12V and with a maximum of 3 A. The rest of the components will be powered through the USB - Micro USB connection between the personal computer and the microcontroller.

 For configuration it will be necessary to use a compiler and interpretation language.
 C++ will be used as a language and as a compiler we will be using [PlatfotmIO](#PlatfotmIO)